yegorsokolov/MT5/README.md

 **Note:** Keep this section updated whenever deployment scripts or automation change to avoid configuration drift.

+### Data Drift Mitigation

+When monitoring detects significant drift between live data and training distributions, consider the following responses:

+* **Retrain** – update models on recent data so they adapt to new market conditions.
+* **Rollback** – revert to a previously stable model version while the cause of drift is investigated.

 ---

 This is a simplified template intended for further extension and tuning.
 It is